 6. Fill each section (you have four sections at this point) with poly fill beads.
 Do yourself a favor and use a funnel to do this.
 I did not have a scale so I divided my 2 pound bag into 8 equal parts using a measuring cup.
-It’s important to make sure the sections have equal weight.
+It’s important to make sure the sections have equal weight/amounts of poly beads.

 A weighted lap pad should equal 5% of the person’s body weight, so take that into account when purchasing supplies.

 7. Once the four sections are filled find the halfway point, or the 6 inch mark from the bottom and draw a line across the entire pad.
-This will be your sewing line to divide the four sections into 8.
+This will be your sewing line to divide the four sections.
 Carefully shake the poly beads to the bottom and sew straight across your line.

 9. Once everything is safely sewn together you can add more embellishments for soothing touch.
 I added a silky blanket binding and a rough, textured ribbon.

 And that’s it!
-I’ve made 3 of these babies now and it gets easier to contain the poly pellet beads every time.
-I found the poly pellets, by the way, at JoAnne’s fabric.
-I used a 40% off coupon and it came out to $4ish per 2 pound bag.
+I’ve made three of these babies now and it gets easier to contain the poly pellet beads every time.